CultClassik/ansible-role-terraform/README.md

 =========

 Installs Terraform and configures system for use.
-This will always install the binaries contained in list [terraform.versions].
+This will always install the binaries contained in list [tf_versions].
 A symlink or shortcut named Terraform will be created that points to the [tf_default_version].
 This allows you to maintain multiple versions of the TF CLI when needed.